[Skip to Content]

 29. Special Programming

 Submit ONE program.
 Entry may be a single report or editorial or a series of stories on the same subject, including documentary, public affairs, editorial or investigative.
-Entrant(s) must be the reporter(s).
+Entrant(s) must be the reporter(s), editor, or producer with overall responsibility for the program.
 Entry may be edited, but narratives or voice-overs allowed only if part of the original piece that aired.

 Judges will consider entrant’s ability to provide comprehensive and effective in-depth coverage of a community problem or significant news event, creativity, clarity of writing and/or presentation and technical excellence.